Get

 Conclusion

 Giving your cat a pill does not have to be a scary or stressful experience!
-If you have worked through our recommended steps and are still having trouble, ask your veterinarian for help.
+If you have worked through our recommended steps and are still having trouble, ask a veterinarian for help.
 There may be a longer-acting or injectable medication available.
 As surprising as it sounds, some cats are more tolerant of injections than oral medication.

 Some medications can be compounded into forms that are easier to administer.
 Examples include flavored liquids, chews, and transdermal gels applied to the skin.